aaronights/aarond.me/src/content/blog/build.md

 So what is the most important thing when selecting a builder?
 He tangata, he tangata, he tangata - it is the people.
 If you don't vibe and enjoy meeting with the team you build with, the process will be intolerable.
 I can't emphasise that enough!

-After the long process, Rachel and I very proudly chose the fine folk at Jennian Manawatu.
+After the long process, Rachel and I very proudly chose the fine folk at [Jennian Homes Manawatu](https://jennian.co.nz/franchises/jennian-homes-manawatu).

 ![Jennian.](../../assets/images/blog/jennian.jpg)
 _Our children will be named Jenn and Ian._